 Carousel & PE days

-On a carousel day pupils will spend the afternoon doing art, computing and music.
-Pupils also have a PE day which is taught by specialist PE staff.
-On PE day please send children to school in a PE kit.
+On a carousel day pupils will spend the afternoon doing art, computing and PE.
+These are taught by specialist teachers.
+Pupils also have an additional PE day which is taught by their class teacher.
+On Carousel and PE days please send children to school in a PE kit.
 Children will be asked to tie long hair back and remove all jewellery for PE lessons.

-Each Thursday we send home a piece of maths homework, spellings to learn and times table targets to practise.
+Each Thursday we send home a piece of maths, grammar and spelling homework, alongside some times table targets to practise.
 We ask for the homework folders to be returned to school by the following Tuesday.
-Children will be tested each Monday on their times tables and each Friday on their spellings.
-We also expect parents to hear their children read a minimum of 4 times a week for at least 5 minutes.
+Children will be tested each Tuesday on their times tables and each Friday on their spellings.
+We also expect parents to hear their children read a minimum of 5 times a week for at least 5 minutes.

 Drinks and Fruit